cobwebos/docs/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample-use-cases"></a>示例用例

 > [!NOTE]
-> 下面的示例演示如何使用中的C#自定义状态功能和 JavaScript。 C#示例是针对 Durable Functions 2.x 编写的，与 Durable Functions 1.x 不兼容。 有关各版本之间的差异的详细信息，请参阅[Durable Functions 版本](durable-functions-versions.md)一文。
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

 ### <a name="visualize-progress"></a>显示进度